nerdfiles/periodic-table-of-information/README.md

 orthonormal periodic projectivization of Abelian homomorphic groups binding amplification symmetries between cyberspaces.

+Ultimately PTI will be a specification for potentially server-less and domain-less cyberspaces.

 ## Layers

 The fact that there are 5 layers is not coincidental.
 We have the following